What a Great Idea! Contest

 Masters of Public Administration Program, College of Professional and Continuing Education, Clark University

-All ideas must be brand new - the scaling up of an existing social enterprise is not an eligible entry for this contest.
 All agencies must be members of the Providers’ Council to be eligible to win.
-Agencies represented on the ISE committee are not eligible to participate.
+Agencies represented on the Innovation and Social Enterprise committee are not eligible to win.

 For more information, please contact Rachel Melikan at 617.428.3637 x125.